freifunk-berlin/falter-builter/README.md

 ./build_falter -p packageset/19.07/tunneldigger.txt -v 1.1.1-snapshot -t ath79 -s generic -r glinet_gl-ar150
 ```

+## Customization: Include personal feeds

+The builter script can add personal package-feeds to the opkg-configuration of your images.
+To use that feature, add your own feed in one line at the `feeds_base.conf` file.

 ## Use builter with buildbot

 For the image generation with buildbot, builter should be invoked like this: